whatwg/web-history/README.md

     interfaces).

-  During the rest of 2005 and after, the term "the Web Platform" will see increasing use, specifically for the standard set of client-side browser technologies available for building modern Web applications.
+  During the rest of 2005 and after, the term "the Web Platform" will see increasing use, specifically for the standard set of client-side technologies made available in browsers, for building modern Web applications.

 ## 2005-07 to 2005-11